RobloxAPI/doc/GUIDELINES.md

 ### Links
 In order to decouple documents from a particular rendering, several URI schemes are defined for referring to other documents or resources.
+The non-scheme portion of the URI is a path that should be URL-escaped if needed.

 <dl>